 Scientists have recognized a system of fluid-filled areas surrounded by connective tissue which fills the spaces between our organs, encompassing and possibly protecting our interiors through the body.
-In a study, scientists specify this network as a brand new organ — the interstitium —which they say may be the biggest organ in the human body.
+In a study, scientists specify this network as a brand new organ — the interstitium — that they say may be the biggest organ in the human body.
 Learning more about this network can help us better understand how diseases such as cancer spread, and also help to explain what healing methods like acupuncture are tapping into.

 It may seem like we should already have recognized all the constructions in the human body, but this assumption could be wrong.
 A recently published study in the journal Scientific Reports describes a fluid-filled network of tissue between the spaces under the skin, lining the intestine and lungs, and encompassing arteries, veins, and the fascia between muscles.